 We set up a weekly consult with our medical team so we could sit down for 15 minutes and get a complete picture of what the whole team was thinking for the week’s strategy.
 This helped us understand the reasoning behind day-to-day decisions made in rounds.
 One the hardest aspects of this process was dealing with the almost complete lack of control in one of the most important things we’ll ever do.
 The most important decision we made was to trust our healthcare team.

 8. Consider counseling.

 During the third trimester of our pregnancy we began meeting with a counselor on a weekly basis.
 We’ve continued this throughout our ICU stay as it’s a great way to be proactive with our mental states both individually and as a couple.
 Depression is very common for mothers with children in ICU who are also under the stress of postpartum changes.
 We specifically focused on the threat of depression and are ready to adapt if that illness strikes.

 We found it difficult not to feel a sense of guilt during this process.
 Guilt for not being at the hospital.
 Guilt in the way we compared ourselves to other family’s “successful” or “normal” pregnancy.
 Our response to this was in trying to intentionally recognize our feelings and address them with each other in an attempt to manage and reduce our negative emotional responses.

 We found the following two tenets helpful in keeping a healthy mental state.
 We tried to focus on the many ways we are blessed to be where we are, and we tried to see each day with our daughter as a blessing.
 We acknowledged that this is our path.
 Expectation is the root of all disappointment.
 Comparison is the thief of joy.
 It was very destructive for us to compare and compete with the experiences of our friends, most of whom had healthy children.

-This post was written by Brad Hill, who is a Nashville-based entrepreneur, husband to Elisa and father to 4-month-old baby Eden.
+This post was written by Brad Hill, who is a Nashville-based entrepreneur, husband to Elisa and father to baby Eden who was born in August 2017.